polachz/wsl-scripts/README.md

 * **Download Script to create WSL2 Image from any DockerHub image** --  [_download-wsl2-image.ps1_](#download-script)
 * **Deploy Script to create new WSL2 Linux instance from an WSL2 Image** --  [_deploy-wsl2-image.ps1_](#deploy-script)

-##### Hint:
+##### Hints:

-To bypass Power Shell policy, you can use this trick from PowerShell console:
+- To bypass Power Shell policy, you can use this trick from PowerShell console:

-    PowerShell.exe -ExecutionPolicy Bypass -File script_to_run.ps1 <params...>
+    `PowerShell.exe -ExecutionPolicy Bypass -File script_to_run.ps1 <params...>`

+- You can find example how to use these scripts for daily use at my repo [https://github.com/polachz/wsl](https://github.com/polachz/wsl).
+I'm use this to buld and bootstrap my favourite linux distro Fedora for my daily operations.

 ### Download Script

 The script is able to download and create deployable WSL2 image from a DockerHub image.
 The image can be deployed as WSL2 instance directly by _wsl.exe --import_ command or by the script [_deploy-wsl2-image.ps1_](#deploy-script) then.